AvivGelfand/Resume/README.md

 # Education

-## The Hebrew University of Jerusalem, MSc in Data Science | Thesis on Dimensionality Reduction in Deep Learning (LLMs focused), guided by Prof. Ariel Jaffe.
+## The Hebrew University of Jerusalem, MSc in Data Science | Thesis on Dimensionality Reduction (LLMs focused), guided by Prof. Ariel Jaffe.

 - Oct 2023 – July 2026